Fuel your body through proven inputs—not motivation, not supplements, not trends. Real routines that compound into steady change over time.

 Some days I rotate between the two.
 There's no law saying you can't.
 Both may be better choices than processed table salt that's been stripped of minerals and loaded with anti-caking agents.

-Our ancestors didn't have access to 47 different types of exotic salts, but they sure as hell weren't eating bleached, processed stuff either.
+Our ancestors didn't have access to 47 different types of exotic salts, but they certainly weren't eating bleached, processed stuff either.
 They ate what the earth provided—mineral-rich, unrefined, powerful.
 Celtic and Himalayan salts are two of the few truly ancient foods we still have access to in their original form.

 Consider choosing based on your goals, but more importantly, just pick one and experiment with it.
 Your morning hydration ritual isn't just about drinking water—it might be about reminding your body what real, earth-based nutrition feels like.
 That's the ancient way.
 That could be the optimal way.